Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory: Background

 In particular, $t^{p}_{n-1} t^{p}_n = 0$.
 This implies $(\C^p, t^p)$ are chain complexes in their own right.
 Because we have a short exact sequence of chain complexes,

 the relative chain complex $F^p / F^{\vp}$ is isomorphic to $(\C^p, t^p)$.
 We hence refer to the chain complex $(\C^p, t^p)$ as the \emph{relative chain complex at $p$}.

 \begin{remark} While $t^{pq}_n: \C^q_n \to \C^p_{n-1}$ are linear maps between the chain groups, the relations between the twisted differentials in~\cref{eq:anticommute_steroids} imply the collection of linear maps $t^{pq}_n$ do not constitute a chain map from $(\C^q, t^{q})$ to $(\C^p, t^p)$, as they violate the commutativity condition required.
-See in~\Cref{ex:relhom} how the twisted differentials there \emph{anti-commute}. \end{remark}
+More concretely, generally one has that $t^{pq}_{n-1} \circ t^q_n\neq t^p_{n-1} \circ t^{pq}_n$.
+For instance, in \Cref{ex:relhom} twisted differentials \emph{anti-commute}. \end{remark}

 \begin{remark} We also note that a $P$-filtered chain homotopy equivalence $C \simeq D$ descends to a chain homotopy equivalence of relative chain complexes $\C^p \simeq \D^p$ for all $p \in P$.
 The chain homotopy can be obtained by restricting the $P$-filtered maps $f,g,h,k$ in the chain homotopy described in~\cref{eq:chain_homotopy} to the relative chain complexes at each poset level $p$: